 The mechanical survivors

-The pieces that emerged from Swiss workshops between 1970 and 1978 are disproportionately good.
-Longines produced arguably its finest automatic dress watches in this period — thin, beautifully finished, using movements refined over decades.
-Tissot, Omega, and Raymond Weil all produced references in the early 1970s that represent the absolute peak of their mechanical output.
+The watches that came out of Swiss workshops between 1970 and 1978 are disproportionately good.
+Longines made arguably its finest automatic dress watches in these years, thin, beautifully finished, using movements refined over decades.
+Tissot, Omega and Raymond Weil all produced references in the early 1970s that sit at the very peak of their mechanical output.

 Japanese manufacturers were thriving.
 Seiko's response to its own quartz breakthrough was to accelerate mechanical development simultaneously: the King Seiko and Grand Seiko references of the early 1970s, the 6105 divers, and the Seiko 5 automatics of this period are among the finest Japanese watches ever made.